 There is no required textbook.
 The required bulk pack contains the readings and case studies that will be used in the course.
 Students are expected to complete the readings prior to each class session and be prepared to actively participate in class discussion.
-The bulk pack is available for purchase at study.net, the course link is http://www.study.net/r mat.asp?crs id=30044344
+The bulk pack is available for purchase at study.net via Canvas.
 In addition, I am going to distribute material in class and via Canvas.
 If you are looking for an additional textbook, I recommend: